tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/basic-networking.md

   3. Switch: The (usually 4) Ethernet ports on the back that let you wire multiple devices together.
   4. Access Point: Creates your Wi-Fi network.

+node: computer, as the network infrastructure that connects the devices—the routers, switches, firewalls

 ## The Network Edge

 - host = end systems.
 This term refers to many different things: